skilo-sh/Pseudorandom-numbers-with-LFSR/README.md

-# Pseudo-random number generation with a LFSR in cpp
+# Pseudorandom number generation with a LFSR in cpp

 ### C'est quoi un LFSR ?